Fareweel to Tarwathie, adieu Mormond Hill,

 From all these example listed here we can see that variant forms of this particular tune have been in use on the British Isles for nearly three centuries - if we start with "The Bockagh" from Neale's Collection that was printed in 1724.
 I am pretty sure I have missed some versions.
 For example the earliest Irish variant from oral tradition was published by George Petrie in 1855 in his Ancient Music of Ireland (Vol. 1, p.
 36-7, available at ITMA).
 He had collected it in 1837 in Rathcarrick, Sligo.
 His informant was "a woman named Biddy Monahan [...] a rare depository of the melodies which had been current in her youth in the romantic peminsula of Cuil Iorra" (dto. p.
 7):

 Unfortunately Petrie had forgotten the original name of the tune.
 Here it was called "The Blackthorn Cane With A Thong".
-This was a song written by poet Owen Roe O'Sullivan (+1785).
-That was the title under which themelody was at that time "generally known throughout Munster, both as a song-tune and a jig".
-He suspects that it may be "the original form of the tune called 'The Old Head of Denis'", but this appears to be a very dubious assertion.
-Petrie also notes that "many other songs have been written to this air in the south of Ireland" including one "about the year 1670" although I couldn't find any documentary evidence for the latter claim.
+This was a song written by poet Owen Roe O'Sullivan (+1785) and that was the title under which the melody was at that time "generally known throughout Munster, both as a song-tune and a jig".
+He suspected that it may be "the original form of the tune called 'The Old Head of Denis'", but this appears to be a very dubious assertion.
+Petrie also noted that "many other songs have been written to this air in the south of Ireland" including one "about the year 1670" although I couldn't find any documentary evidence for the latter claim.

 In Ireland a variant form of our tune was even used for a game song (see Petrie 1172, p.
-297 and Journal Of The Irish Folksong Society 21, 1924, No.18, pp. 44-6, at pipers.ie).
+297 and Journal Of The Irish Folksong Society 21, 1924, No. 18, pp. 44-6).
 Other Irish versions were published for example in O'Neill's Music of Ireland (1903, No. 222, "A Stranger In Cork", available at Freesheetmusic.net, see also abcnotation.com) and in Joyce's Old Irish Folk Music (1909, "O Lay Me In Killarney", No. 652, p.
-329).
+329, also available at ITMA).
 In Sam Henry's Songs Of the People three more songs with this this melody can be found: "Bonny Woodha'", "Owenreagh" and "There's A Dear Spot in Ireland" (see Huntington/Herrmann 1990, pp. 84, 217, 220).
 From Scotland we know for example a song called "The Bonnet O' Blue" that was published in Robert Ford's Vagabond Songs (1904, pp. 212-4) and a fragmentary version of "Fair Flower Of Northumberland" (Child 9) collected The Rev. Duncan.
-The tune's first strain shows some influence from our song family (reprinted in Bronson I, No.9.7, p.
+The tune's first strain shows some influence from our song family (reprinted in Bronson I, No. 9.7, p.
 142):

 Some variants of the tune were also collected in England, for example "Noble Lord Hawkins", a version of the ballad "Sir Arthur And Charming Mollee" (see Roud Index No. 195) that was noted by H. E. D. Hammond in Dorset in 1905 (HAM/2/10/11 at the Full English, also Gilchrist et al. 1930, p.
 177, available at jstor).
 The original melody is clearly recognizable although it has been varied a little bit.
 The tune's structure is a-a'-b-a and it was clearly not derived from "The Green Bushes":